MaterializeInc/materialize/doc/developer/design/20231201_catalog_migration_to_persist.md

 2. Open the persist catalog.
 3. If the stash tombstone is `true`, then we're done.
 4. Read stash catalog snapshot.
-5. Write catalog snapshot to persist.
+5. Replace the contents of the persist catalog with the stash catalog snapshot.
 6. Set the stash tombstone to `true`.

 ### Rollback From Persist to Stash